More than 9,500 views

 The connection is simple and clear.
 Natasha Low or Tasha, from the current K-Pop group SKarf, is the grand daughter of Sunny Low the undisputed king of dance in Singapore from the late 1950s.
-Sunny learnt the art from his father Low Poh San who had a dance studio at Tiong Bahru.
+Sunny learned the art from his father Low Poh San who had a dance studio at Tiong Bahru.
 Following his father's footsteps (pun intended) the present Sunny Low Dance Studio at The Riverwalk, 20 Upper Circular Road is his own making.

 The senior Low was the first to introduce ballroom dancing in Singapore and since the dance studio was a shop-house, the family lived and taught dancing at the same venue.
 He participated in many dance competitions and later became the Singapore Professional Ballroom Champion in 1946, and from 1950 to 1953.